 Recovery from bladder cancer is not always possible.
-If treatment is not successful, the disease may be called advanced or terminal cancer.
+If the cancer cannot be cured or controlled, the disease may be called advanced or terminal.

 Patients who have advanced cancer and who are expected to live less than six months may want to consider a type of palliative care called hospice care.
 Hospice care is designed to provide the best possible quality of life for people who are near the end of life.
 You and your family are encouraged to think about where you would be most comfortable: at home, in the hospital, or in a hospice environment.
 Nursing care and special equipment can make staying at home a workable alternative for many families.
 Learn more about advanced cancer care planning .